Meleagridinae—Turkeys // Tetraoninae—Grouses

 Literature.
 Steadman 1980.

-Three species (two extinct) are known from the Pleistocene of our region.
+Four species (three extinct) are known from the Pleistocene of our region.
 Fragmentary material, however, may be identifiable only to genus and are listed here.

 ?Late Irvingtonian/Rancholabrean: Emery Borrow Pit (Jefferson 1991a).